dyihoon90/aws-cognito-oidc/readme.md

 During the login process, we add a hook to the `Pre Token Generation` event in Cognito.
 The event provides the user pool and username.

 \
-We can use `adminUserGlobalSignOut`, pass in the user pool and username, and remove all current active refresh tokens before returning tokens
+Using the user pool and username, we call `adminUserGlobalSignOut`, and remove all current active refresh tokens before returning tokens

 \
 During the API authorization process,instead of using the default Cognito Authorizer to protect our resource APIs on API Gateway, we need to use our own custom authorizer.